Obumbillions/Obumbillions/README.md

 - 👋 Hi, my name is Obumneme Okoye.
 - 👀 I’m  a frontend developer 💻.
 - 🎈 I am much interested in Frontend Developer roles.
-- 🌱 I’m currently impoving my skills and looking for better ways of creating a better user friendly interface.
+- 🌱 I’m currently improving my skills and looking for better ways of creating a better user friendly interface.
 - 💞️ I’m looking to collaborate on projects which are more challenging.
 - 📫 You can reach me on linkedin via https://www.linkedin.com/in/obumneme-okoye-41aa891bb